Thermal bridging and thermal bridge solutions

 Denise Martin is a consulting building analyst in the residential and commercial building sectors of New Zealand and Australia.
 She founded BEO Ltd and is now the Principal Analyst for Oculus Engineering Ltd.

-Martin’s expertise spans several aspects of building science.
-These include energy efficiency and building performance through computer modelling; hygrothermal detail analysis using WUFI; isothermal detail analysis; and building envelope permeability testing using the Minneapolis Blower Door.
+Her experience spans several aspects of building science, such as energy efficiency and building performance through computer modelling, hygrothermal detail analysis using WUFI, isothermal detail analysis, and building envelope permeability testing using the Minneapolis Blower Door.